The amazing world of large-scale food retail distribution

 Behind the scenes of a major retailer

-A few weeks ago, Globally Cool got the opportunity to take a look behind the scenes of a Dutch retailer’s distribution centre.
-Coolie Warner was immediately impressed by the size of the location and how the whole logistic operation is managed.
+A few weeks ago, Globally Cool got the opportunity to take a look behind the scenes of a Dutch retailer’s distribution centre. team member Warner was immediately impressed by the size of the location and how the whole logistic operation is managed.
 With a total area of almost 40,000 square meters and a thousand of employees that keep all processes going, the hub is one of the biggest of its kind in the Netherlands.

 Despite that Warner had to sign a non-disclosure agreement, we can give away some nice-to-know facts and impressive key figures of an average distribution centre: